jpype-project/jpype/doc/userguide.rst

   correct answer is `b`.
 As such characters should not be treated as just another unsigned short.
 Python has no concept of a textual only type.
   Thus when returning a character type, we instead return a string length 1.
-  The actually ``JChar`` class is derived from a Python ``int`` and by inheritance has all of the numerical operations associated with it.
+  ``JChar`` supports the Java numerical operations, but just as in Java it will automatically promote to a Python ``int`` when used in a numerical operation.
   There are of course lots of useful mathematical operations that can be performed on textual primitives, but doing so risks breaking the encoding and can result in uninterpretable data.

 .. _JByte: